Examo

 • Many cation, anion and water tests release a gas that then has to be identified

-• The IGCSE syllabus expects students to recognise the test, the positive result, and the name of the gas in each case
+• You are expected to recognise the test, the positive result, and the name of the gas in each case

 • The five gases assessed are ammonia, carbon dioxide, chlorine, hydrogen and oxygen